SailNav. Search

 Waypoints

-A waypoint is an individual geographic point that you save because it has a special interest for you: your home port, your favorite destination, a cove, a fishing area, a dangerous rock, etc.
+A waypoint is an individual geographic point that you save because it has a special interest: your port, your favorite destination, a cove, a fishing spot, a dangerous rock, etc.

 List of saved waypoints in SailNav.